-Congregation Kol HaNeshama began with a dream shared by three couples who envisioned a thoroughly inclusive synagogue.
-Their synagogue would embrace all Jews and accept different ways of observing Judaism; its services would be meaningful and stimulating; it would be a warm, friendly, caring community.
+Congregation Kol HaNeshama began with a dream shared by three couples who envisioned a thoroughly inclusive, warm, friendly, and caring synagogue community.
 Such a congregation did not exist in Sarasota until Linda Charnes and Stanley Yudin, John and Kayla Niles and Murry and Leona Brochin (of blessed memory) established it in 2007.

-The team of six offered varied skills to the countless responsibilities and endless work of creating a new congregation.
-Stan took charge of communications and technology; John oversaw legal matters and served as treasurer; Linda, Leona and Kayla concentrated on setting a tone of friendliness, interaction and warmth.
+The team of six applied their varied skills to the countless responsibilities and endless work of creating a new congregation.

 The founders chose Kol HaNeshama as the synagogue’s name because of its significant meaning –“every living thing” (will praise God).
-The phrase comes from the last chapter of the Book of Psalms which includes descriptions of the use of many musical instruments in the ancient Temple in Jerusalem.
-The culminating instrument is the human voice (breath), in song and prayer.
-We praise God – and express our gratitude for life, love, family and community – when we sing, learn, and celebrate together in the spirit of Kol HaNeshama.
+The phrase comes from the last chapter of the Book of Psalms, which includes descriptions of the use of many musical instruments in the ancient Temple in Jerusalem.
+We praise God when we sing, learn, and celebrate together in the spirit of Kol HaNeshama.

 For several of its early years, KH engaged rabbinical students from the Reconstructionist Rabbinical College to fly down for weekend services in the winter and at the High Holy Days.
-As the congregation grew, other service leaders were engaged, leading eventually to Jennifer Singer.
-Since then, she has studied for and earned rabbinic ordination.
+As the congregation grew, other service leaders were engaged, culminating in hiring Jennifer Singer, a member from the beginning.
+She went on to study for and earn rabbinic ordination with the support of KH.
 Excited and proud, the congregation installed her as its full-time rabbi on Feb.
 18, 2017.

-They also value their lay leaders.
-Current president, Donald N. Baum, is a Professor Emeritus from the University of Nebraska at Omaha.
-His long academic career included seven years as chair of the Department of Economics, several years overlapping with his service as director of Graduate Studies.
-He was preceded in office by remarkably dedicated, talented men and women, many of whom served for more than one term: Stanley Yudin, Linda Charnes, Kayla Niles, Toby Deutsch, Regina Rand, Scott Barde, Maureen Binderman, Susan Mair, Linda Buxbaum, Janet Nagourney and Linda Milberg.
+He was preceded in office by remarkably dedicated, talented men and women, many of whom served for more than one term: Stanley Yudin, Linda Charnes, Kayla Niles, Toby Deutsch, Regina Rand, Scott Barde, Maureen Binderman, Susan Mair, Linda Buxbaum, Janet Nagourney, Linda Milberg, and Donald Baum.

 Stanley Yudin: “What I am most proud of is our work toward reaching Kayla Niles’s foremost goal – the creation of ‘the KH culture’ of family and community.
 We established this feeling of family and community by greeting each other before services, sharing Shabbat lunch after services and asking visitors to introduce themselves during services.
 At KH, we never let a stranger in our midst be a stranger for long!
 One positive result has been that the social circle of most members, including my wife and me, centers around other KH members.
 We created a new, extended family for many transplanted northerners who left friends and family behind to start over in beautiful Sarasota.
 I believe the extraordinary KH community is the main reason KH is successful.
 To me, bringing Jews together makes our synagogue a holy place.”